audible123/CinemGPT/README.md

 ## Project Overview

-Greetings, movie lovers! 👋 Welcome to Netflix-GPT, a state-of-the-art movie recommendation website powered by the GPT (Generative Pre-trained Transformer) model and Firebase.
+Greetings, movie lovers! 👋 Welcome to CinemGPT, a state-of-the-art movie recommendation website powered by the GPT (Generative Pre-trained Transformer) model and Firebase.

 ## Technologies & Packages Used